anilmavis/themacsia/README.md

 # themacsia
-a dark emacs theme inspired by theia
+it is a dark emacs theme inspired by theia and pronounced as the ipa symbols /θiː'mæk.siə/

 ## requirements
 ```sh